How complex is people’s thinking?

 John Santrock (1975) thought he had exposed weaknesses in the methodologies of these developmental researchers when he found that a child’s apparent stage of moral reasoning could not predict whether they would cheat, given the chance.
 In other words, verbalised responses did not match real-life choices.
 However, Kohlberg (1975) compared actual cheating behaviour amongst students at different levels of moral reasoning.
 Around 70% of the students at the Pre-Conventional level were found to cheat, compared with only 15% at the Post-Conventional level.
 Cheating students at the Conventional level were intermediate (approximately 55%).
 Kohlberg’s work here is supported by that of Eugene Fodor (1972) who found that delinquents tended to operate at lower stages than non-delinquents.

 Paradoxes abound in the way academia has viewed the work of these developmentalists whose work has yielded such similar findings.
 Graves and Loevinger are all but unknown outside of certain ‘Integral’ circles while Beck is often regarded more as a political consultant than a psychologist.
 Maslow’s Hierarchy of Needs, while increasingly not included in university Psychology courses, remains incredibly popular and considered highly useful in education, social work, mental health, business and management (William Kremer & Claudia Hammond, 2013).
-To demonstrate just how inconsistent academia is towards these pioneers, according to a study of the most eminent psychologists of the 20th Century by Steven Haggbloom et al, Kohlberg was the 16th most frequently cited psychologist in introductory textbooks throughout the century, as well as the 30th most eminent overall.
+To demonstrate just how inconsistent academia is towards these pioneers, according to a study of the most eminent psychologists of the 20th Century by Steven Haggbloom et al, Maslow was the 14th most frequently cited psychologist in introductory psychology textbooks while Kohlberg was the 16th most frequently cited.
+On the basis of various indicators, some researchers proclaimed Maslow as the 10th most eminent psychologist of the 20th Century while Kohlberg was the 30th most eminent overall.

 The relevance of vMEMES